daraj0308/Fraud-Detection-Analysis/README.md

-# Fraud Detection Analysis Project (Portfolio-Ready)
+# Fraud Detection Analysis Project

 End-to-end project with synthetic transactions, SQL analytics, an interactive dashboard, and a trainable ML baseline.
 Open `dashboard/index.html`, run the SQL in `sql/`, or retrain with `src/train_model.py`.